 Another key research area is the incidence, nature and regulation of corporate and state crimes and harms, academic criminological and socio-legal responses to the economic crisis, corporate and state power and the research process.

-The way in which urban culture intersects with crime and justice has featured in research on bouncers and the night-time economy, gentrification, licensing and planning law in the shaping of nightlife, local government health and safety regulation, and urban parenting and risk.
+The way in which urban culture intersects with crime and justice has featured in research on bouncers and the night-time economy, gentrification, licensing and planning law in the shaping of nightlife and local government health and safety regulation.

 This is not an exclusive list of research areas.
-Other ongoing research projects relate, for example, to: the criminalisation of homelessness; sexual and other forms of violence; the governance of disengaged youth; gendered harms in social justice movements; and the implications of Scottish nationalism for criminal justice policies.
+Other ongoing research projects relate, for example, to: the criminalisation of young people's non-participation in work, education or training and of homelessness; sexual and other forms of violence; the governance of disengaged youth; gendered harms in social justice movements; and the implications of Scottish nationalism for criminal justice policies.

-Staff in this research area are members of the Harm and Evidence Research Collaborative (HERC), previously known as the International Centre for Comparative Criminological Research (ICCCR).
+Staff in this research area are members of the Harm and Evidence Research Collaborative (HERC).